vradarserver/vrs/Design/state-history.md

 The intention is to have a single core library that can deal with the creation or loading of database IDs for any set of SDM records presented to it.
 It will assume that all records have this core set of fields.

+Some design field lengths will be excessive when compared to the maximums specified in specifications.
+This is because the snapshots could be recording data coming from informal sources such as privately curated BaseStation.sqb files and those sources do not always stick to field length rules.
+The SQL Server plugin originally observed strict rules for field lengths and had to relax them considerably to accommodate some of the things that people were putting into BaseStation.sqbs.

 ### Flight Recording

 The easiest way to record a flight is to periodically write all known values for the flight for every